 - Liver Cancer (This can occur at any stage, but there is greater risk for patients with cirrhosis)

-For a consultation with one of our hepatologists, patients require a referral from their GP or medical specialist.
+For a consultation with one of the hepatologists in Brisbane, patients require a referral from their GP or medical specialist.